pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 {: #course-title }

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of your day-to-day activities _while_ helping you advance on your bigger picture vision.**
+**A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of your day-to-day activities _while_ helping you advance on your bigger vision.**

 The course starts on Feb 26, and the deadline to signup is Feb 19.